GOVERNANCE DOCUMENTS

 • Review and approve all executive officers’ employment agreements, separation and severance agreements, change in control agreements and other compensatory contracts, arrangements, perquisites and payments.

-• Review and discuss with management the Compensation Discussion and Analysis and accompanying compensation-related disclosures, review and approve the compensation committee report, all to be included in the Company’s annual proxy statement, and review and approve any other disclosures required related to Human Capital Management (HCM).
+• Review and discuss with management the Compensation Discussion and Analysis and accompanying compensation-related disclosures, review and approve the compensation committee report, all to be included in the Company’s annual proxy statement, and oversee the Company’s disclosures related to Human Capital Management (HCM).

 • Review the Company’s policies and practices for compensating its employees, including its executive officers, as they relate to risk management practices, risk-taking incentives and identified major risk exposures to the Company, coordinating such reviews with the risk oversight activities of the Company’s Audit Committee and reporting the results of such reviews to the Board.

-• Review, at least annually, the Company’s policies, practices, performance, disclosures and progress toward goals with respect to significant issues of Diversity, Equity & Inclusion (DE&I) and Human Capital Management (HMC), including the alignment of such efforts with the Company’s overall strategy.
+• Review, at least annually, the Company’s policies, practices, performance, disclosures and progress toward goals with respect to significant issues of Diversity, Equity & Inclusion (DE&I) and HCM, including the alignment of such efforts with the Company’s overall strategy.

-• Recommend to the Board the adoption of any policies deemed necessary or advisable by the Committee in order to mitigate risks arising from compensation policies and practices.
+• Recommend to the Board the adoption of any policies deemed necessary or advisable by the Committee in order to mitigate risks arising from compensation policies and practices, and administer any policy regarding the recovery of compensation, including the authority to amend such policies.

 • Oversee the process by which the Company conducts advisory shareholder votes on executive compensation, reviewing the results and taking or recommending to the Board any appropriate actions in response.